 Why American Studies?

-One of the leading programs of our kind in the United States and globally, we are ranked as the #2 American studies department at a public institution in the country, and #5 overall.
-We pride ourselves on providing our students with valuable degrees that address vital and timely questions that our society faces today.
-Approaching the study of US culture from a local, global, regional, and transnational perspective, our courses challenge students to examine issues from a variety of different geographic scales and locations.
+One of the leading programs of our kind in the United States and globally, we are ranked as the second-best American studies department at a public institution in the country, and fifth overall.
+We pride ourselves on providing our students with valuable degrees that address the vital and timely questions that our society faces today.
+Approaching the study of US culture from a local, global, regional, and transnational perspective, our courses challenge students to examine issues from a variety of geographic scales and locations.

 Strong Mentors, Great Teachers